- Solar advice hub

 The success of the UK’s journey to net-zero emissions and greater energy independence will depend largely on its electricity supply.

-Over the next decade, the country is set to increase its electricity consumption by 50% as it phases out coal, gas, and oil – and it’ll need a lot of wind, solar, and hydropower to get there.
+As the UK phases out coal, gas, and oil, it’ll need a lot of wind, solar, and hydropower to meet this new level of electricity consumption.

 In this guide, we’ll explain how this rapid rise will happen, why it’s necessary, and what it’ll mean for households across the UK.